Brazil telecom battle heats up as Oi tries to buy, split TIM

 A separate statement detailing its offer for GVT is expected on Thursday morning.

 Telefonica was also set to meet on Wednesday to discuss its bid.
-The deals are estimated to be worth 7 billion euros (5.43 billion pounds).
+The deals are estimated to be worth 7 billion euros ($9 billion).
 Vivendi is expected to hold a board meeting on Thursday.

-Oi, Telefonica and America Movil have been discussing a potential joint bid for TIM since late last year, according to several sources.
+Oi, Telefonica and America Movil, Mexican billionaire Carlos Slim's telecom giant, have been discussing a potential joint bid for TIM since late last year, according to several sources.
 America Movil owns Brazil's No. 3 wireless carrier and its biggest broadband operator.

 "We would expect Telefonica and America Movil to join Oi, as BTG Pactual works as the intermediary and figures out a way for them to buy TIM," said Mauricio Fernandes, an analyst with Bank of America Merrill Lynch.